Posts by Jim Nolan, Former President

 We talked about “Transformational “Teaching, and what it looks like, how people actually “be” in the classroom, how CONSCIOUSLY they manage what they do to make the experience as…

-Posted January 6th, 2017 by & filed under Tips/Advice on choosing a graduate program, Counseling at SWC, Top News, Reflections from President Nolan, Featured.
+Posted January 6th, 2017 by & filed under Tips/Advice on choosing a graduate program, Counseling Program at SWC, Top News, Reflections from the President, Featured.

 Reasons why you want to get your Master's in Counseling at Southwestern College in Santa Fe, New Mexico...…

-Posted January 5th, 2017 by & filed under Valuable Posts on working in the Mental Health Profession, Tips/Advice on choosing a graduate program, Top News, Reflections from President Nolan, Featured.
+Posted January 5th, 2017 by & filed under Valuable Posts on working in the Mental Health Profession, Tips/Advice on choosing a graduate program, Top News, Reflections from the President, Featured.